consoledotdev/home/content/tools/server-monitoring.md

 ---

-In this article we review 18 server monitoring services to find the best server monitoring tools for developers.
+In this article we review 18 server monitoring services to find the best server monitoring tools for developers and devops engineers.
 We review both hosted SaaS and self-hosted on-premises monitoring tools and assess integrations / plugins, graphs and alerts.

+We tried 18 different server monitoring services and reviewed key requirements including integrations / plugins, graphs and alerts.
+We also considered features like dashboards, events, incident management, runbooks (usually part of alerts) and team collaboration.
+We'll comment on these as useful bonus features if they are present.

 {{< nav-wrapper--open id="wrapper-0" anchor-name="tldr" >}}